RastreatorTeam/rastreator/README.md

 ## 10. Similar projects

-Recently, during our private development, we observed the emergence of the following similar projects, each one with its particularities:
+During our private development, we observed the emergence of the following similar projects, each one with its particularities:

 - [PlumHound](https://github.com/DefensiveOrigins/PlumHound)
 - [BloodHound Notebook](https://github.com/OTRF/bloodhound-notebook)